MengzhenZhang/Efficient-SeqSLAM-with-HNSW/README.md

 # Efficient-SeqSLAM-with-HNSW
 This repo shares code used in our manuscript

-Note that I did not include datasets NewCollege and CityCentre in this repo.
+Note that the datasets NewCollege and CityCentre are not included in this repo due to their large size.
 They are publicly available here `https://www.robots.ox.ac.uk/~mobile/IJRR_2008_Dataset/data.html`.

 Please change the path to datasets according to your case.

+**Platform: ** Ubuntu 18.04 + Python 3.8

 **Main steps to reproduce our results**